awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/1_deploy_sample_instances_and_scheduler_solution.md

 #### 2. Sample instance fleet deployment steps

+With below steps, we will deploy 6 EC2 instances.
+One instance will be the "walab-admin-instance" which will be used in the next sections for running the [scheduler-cli tool](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/scheduler-cli.html).
+The other five EC2 instances will be our small sample fleet of DEV instances that we will use as the target for the Instance Scheduler solution.

 1. Download the **sample_environment_template.yml** CloudFormation template using the following link:

     * [Download the sample environment template](/Cost/200_EC2_Scheduling_at_Scale/Code/sample_environment_template.yml)